Sanglorian/orcus/Orcus Monsters - current.md

 > Burning aura 2: Creatures take 7 fire damage if they begin their turns in the aura.
 >
 > ‡	**Greatsword** (standard, at-will) ● **Heavy Blade, Weapon**
-> Reach 1; +19 vs AC; 3d10+5 damage, and do 8 damage to a creature adjacent to you or the target.
+> Reach 2; +19 vs AC; 3d10+5 damage, and do 8 damage to a creature adjacent to the giant or the target.
 > ⤢	**Rock** (standard, at-will) ● **Weapon**
 > Far arc 2 within 10; +19 vs AC (There must be a suitable rock within reach); 3d10+5 damage and the target is pushed 2 squares and knocked prone.
 > ↗	**Provoke the Earth** (swift, once per round) ● **Fire**